Skip to content

 On macOS, you cannot use the standard python interpreter to import the package, as it will likely fail with a library loading error.
 Instead, you must use the mwpython wrapper provided by the MATLAB Runtime.

-Location of mwpython:
+Location of mwpython: Typically found at: /Applications/MATLAB/MATLAB_Runtime/R2025b/bin/mwpython

-Instead of running python script.py, run:
+Usage: Instead of running python3 script.py, run:

 /Applications/MATLAB/MATLAB_Runtime/R2025b/bin/mwpython script.py